lombardo-chcg/slick-exercises/README.md

 ### Tips

-- Make heavy use of the Slick Queries Docs: [http://slick.lightbend.com/doc/3.2.3/queries.html](http://slick.lightbend.com/doc/3.2.3/queries.html)
+- Review the Slick Queries Docs: [http://slick.lightbend.com/doc/3.2.3/queries.html](http://slick.lightbend.com/doc/3.2.3/queries.html)
 - The Slick data model for this project has been auto-generated and is available for use in the exercises.  `TableQuery` objects for the `Members`, `Bookings` and `Facilities` tables await: [https://github.com/lombardo-chcg/slick-exercises/blob/readme/src/main/scala/com/github/lombardo/chcg/database/Tables.scala](https://github.com/lombardo-chcg/slick-exercises/blob/readme/src/main/scala/com/github/lombardo/chcg/database/Tables.scala)
 - The nature of the tests is such that the query must be composed, turned into a `DBIOAction`, run, awaited and the result returned for verification.
+A database connection has been provided in the project via the `Connection` object.
-[Here is a full example of how to implement a solution](https://github.com/lombardo-chcg/slick-exercises/blob/readme/src/main/scala/com/github/lombardo/chcg/exercises/Basic.scala#L10-L21) (Admittedly this "synchronous" approach is not how Slick would be used in an application, however the focus is on the Query DSL and the returned values, therefore I am ok with it.)
+- [Here is a full example of how to implement a solution](https://github.com/lombardo-chcg/slick-exercises/blob/readme/src/main/scala/com/github/lombardo/chcg/exercises/Basic.scala#L10-L21) (Admittedly this "synchronous" approach is not how Slick would be used in an application, however the focus is on the Query DSL and the returned values, therefore I am ok with it.)

 ### Credits

 The original & totally awesome PostgreSQL Exercises website and dataset was made by [Alisdair Owens](https://pgexercises.com/about.html).
-[License Info here: https://github.com/AlisdairO/pgexercises/blob/master/LICENSE](https://github.com/AlisdairO/pgexercises/blob/master/LICENSE)
+[License Info: https://github.com/AlisdairO/pgexercises/blob/master/LICENSE](https://github.com/AlisdairO/pgexercises/blob/master/LICENSE)